PROVISIONS RELATING TO RECEIPT OF FOREIGN CONTRIBUTION

 Two or more persons can form an association by resolving to act as an association.
 The following forms of associations are recognized in law:

-a. a trust of two or more persons as Trustees therein.
+a.
+A trust of two or more persons as Trustees therein.
 The Trust may be registered under the Indian Trusts Act, 1882.

-c. a society of persons registered under the provisions of the Societies Registration Act, 1860 with the registrar of the societies with aims and objects and a structure as laid down in the said Act.
+c.
+A society of persons registered under the provisions of the Societies Registration Act, 1860 with the registrar of the societies with aims and objects and a structure as laid down in the said Act.

-e. a charitable trust constituted under the Charitable Endowments Act, 1920
+e.
+A charitable trust constituted under the Charitable Endowments Act, 1920

 g.
 It is not necessary that the association should be registered one but there must be some document to show its existence and working.
-But it must have an office in India in order to come within the perview of this Act.
+But it must have an office in India in order to come within the preview of this Act.

-h. a partnership firm constituted for the purpose of doing business.
+h.
+A partnership firm constituted for the purpose of doing business.
 It is also an association and is usually registered under the Partnership Act, 1932 with the Registrar of the Firms.

 i.
 A co-operative society formed and registered under the co-operative Societies Act, 1925 is an association.